kei178/aws-lambda-ses-contact-form/README.md

 * Create a new API.
 * Add a new resource `/send`.
 * Add a POST method to it applying the Lambda function above.
-* Add a `application/json` response mapping template to the POST method:
+* Add a `application/json` request mapping template to the POST method:

 ```
 {